nicholas-fong/SRTM-GeoTIFF/README.md

 >>> tile_alos.find ( 49.0, -122.1 )
 >>> 'N48W123.tif'
 ```
-Subtle difference, but critical to avoid index out of range errors when latitude is an integer.
+Subtle difference, but critical to avoid index out of range errors if latitude is an integer.

 ### Adding elelvation to GeoJSON file
-Reads a geojson file and determines which GeoTIFF tiles to use (on local drive), reads it and finds the elevation, updates or adds elevation to GeoJSON Point, LineString and Polygon geometry.
+Reads a geojson file and determines which GeoTIFF tiles to read (on local drive), reads it and finds the elevation, adds elevation to GeoJSON Point, LineString and Polygon geometry.
 (Grouse Grind is a popular hiking trail in Vancouver, Canada)
 ```
 $sudo apt install gdal-bin